Biorthogonal polynomials related to quantum transport theory of disordered wires: Abstract

 where

-In the special case that the potential function $V$ is linear, this biorthogonal ensemble arises in the quantum transport theory of disordered wires.
-We analyze the asymptotic problem via $2$-component vector-valued Riemann-Hilbert problems, and solve it under the one-cut regular with a hard edge condition.
+In the special case where the potential function $V$ is linear, this biorthogonal ensemble arises in the quantum transport theory of disordered wires.
+We analyze the asymptotic problem via $2$-component vector-valued Riemann-Hilbert problems and solve it under the one-cut regular with a hard edge condition.
+We use the asymptotics of the biorthogonal polynomials to establish sine universality for the correlation kernel in the bulk and provide a central limit theorem with a specific variance for holomorphic linear statistics.

-As a consequence of our result, we observe that the equilibrium measure of the biorthogonal ensemble with linear $V$ is the limiting density of particles in the Dorokhov-Mello-Pereyra-Kumar (DMPK) equation with the ballistic initial condition.
+As an application of our theory, we establish Ohm's law \eqref{eq:Ohm_law} and universal conductance fluctuation \eqref{eq:UCF} for the disordered wire model, thereby rigorously confirming predictions from experimental physics \cite{Washburn-Webb86}.